Gulf of Thailand (LME)

 - Building Partnerships for the Environmental Protection and Management of the East Asian Seas - closed (Project Closure)

-- CTI Strategies for Fisheries Bycatch Management - closed (Completed)
+- CTI Strategies for Fisheries Bycatch Management - closed (Project Approved)

 - Demonstration of Community-based Mgt of Seagrass Habitats in Trikora Beach East Bintan, Riau Archipelago Province, Indonesia - closed (Project Completion)